LinaDongXMU/FGNN/README.md

 The work has been submitted.

-And the tittle of the work is "Reliable prediction of the binding affinity of protein-ligand complexes with fusion of graph neural networks and 3D structure-based complex graph".
+And the tittle of the work is "Ligand binding affinity prediction with fusion of graph neural networks and 3D structure-based complex graph".

 ## Usage of FGNN
 After download FGNN, you need to do these firstly: